htjb/maxsmooth/README.rst

   \pm \frac{d^m~y}{d~x^m}~\leq~0

-where a positive sign infront of the :math:`m^{th}` order derivative forces the derivative to be negative for all x.
-For an :math:`N^{th}` order polynomial ``maxsmooth`` can test every available sign combination but by default it implements a 'sign-smapling' algorithm.
-This is detailed in the ``maxsmooth`` paper (see citation) but is summarised below.
+where a positive sign in front of the :math:`m^{th}` order derivative forces the derivative to be negative for all x.
+For an :math:`N^{th}` order polynomial ``maxsmooth`` can test every available sign combination but by default it implements a 'sign-sampling'/'sign-flipping' algorithm.
+This is detailed in the ``maxsmooth`` paper (see citation) but is summarized below.

 The available sign combinations act as discrete parameter spaces all with